jegj/g3/README.md

 reliable, and Git-native way to manage small to medium-sized files without setting up complex storage systems.

+## Limitation

+Since G3 relies in Github Gist API, do not use for really heavy files.
+Gist limits the file size for a file in a Gist to 100MB.
+There is not a strict limit for the number of files in a gist but there are some limits for hitting the Github API per key

 ## Installation

 ## Configuration